PlasmaPy/PlasmaPy/.github/PULL_REQUEST_TEMPLATE.md

 * `removal`: Feature deprecation and/or feature removal.
 * `trivial`: A change which has no user facing effect or is tiny change.

-You get the PR number when you submit it, so this part needs a follow-up commit.
+A PR number is generated after you successfully submit a new PR, so the changelog file can only be added after you open the PR.```

 For more information, see:
 https://github.com/PlasmaPy/PlasmaPy/blob/master/changelog/README.rst